fierceoj/dionaea-ioc-scripts/extractIPs/README.md

 ### Usage

-Place the script in the bistreams directory of the dionaea honeypot.
+The usage below assumes the script is in the bistreams directory of the dionaea honeypot.

 Make the script executable: <br/>
 ```sudo chmod +x extractIPs.sh```